 A special dental cement is applied to both the tooth and the veneer, and the veneer is placed on the tooth.
 The dentist adjusts the position of the veneer and adheres to the tooth with a special light beam, and this beam activates chemicals present in the cement to harden or cure it rapidly.
 Excess adhesive is removed, and the bite evaluated, as this allows for any final adjustments.
 A follow-up visit may be requested to check the gum health and ensure the veneer is placed correctly, and the dentist will determine when this is needed.

 You will want to take an active role in planning your smile design.
 Drs.
-Pollowitz & Brown will review the corrective limitations of this procedure and help you plan your new smile.
+Pollowitz and Brown will review the corrective limitations of this procedure and help you plan your new smile.

 The second appointment will take up to a few hours.
-Although the porcelain veneer is fragile, the teeth may need to be prepared to allow for the added thickness.
+Although the porcelain veneer is thin, the teeth may need to be prepared to allow for the added thickness.

-Then a mold is taken of the teeth and sent to the lab for fabrication.
-If the teeth are too unsightly, temporary veneers can be placed at this time.
-The veneer should be ready in approximately 3 to 4 weeks.
+A mold is then taken of the teeth and sent to the lab for fabrication.
+Temporary veneers can sometimes be placed at this time, and the permanent veneer should be ready in approximately 3 to 4 weeks.

 Bonding / Delivery:

-We hope that your new veneers fulfill your esthetic goal.
-With proper home care and scheduled visits, they are sure to provide you with a beautiful smile for years to come.
-If you have any questions regarding porcelain veneers or any of our other dentistry services offered, give us a call at 202-363-2500 or fill out our contact form today!
+With proper home care, veneers can provide you with a beautiful smile for years to come.
+If you have any questions regarding porcelain veneers or any of our other dentistry services in Washington DC offered, give us a call at 202-363-2500 or fill out our contact form today!